 The normal Learndash pages use the standard WordPress editor to create the content.
 This includes courses (which can provide a different description for both visitors and students by using shortcodes), lessons, topics, quizzes, certificates, groups, etc.

 This is the sample course in the Learndash demo.
 The design comes from the editor, just like any standard page or post.
-It’s functional but of course it’s limited.
+It’s functional but of course, it’s limited.
 Publishing options are the same as a standard post, so your lessons and course descriptions will display with titles, meta, sidebars (Learndash has several widgets), etc.

 Divi Learndash Kit doesn’t control EVERYTHING.
 There are still course-builder elements that we don’t have access to.
 We have access to the description area and we can use modules to place certain elements.
 Some things, such as course navigation, are controlled by the lessons and other pages themselves.
-Other elements, such as deciding what to display based on whether or not a user is logged in, is controlled by shortcodes.
+Other elements, such as deciding what to display based on whether or not a user is logged in, are controlled by shortcodes.

 Learndash Pages using Divi Learndash Kit